-We may not commercialize, market, promote or sell any product candidate without obtaining marketing approval from the NMPA, and we may never receive such approvals.
-It is impossible to predict accurately when or if any of our product candidates will prove effective or safe in humans and will receive regulatory approval.
-Before obtaining marketing approval from regulatory authorities for the commercial sale of any of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that our product candidates are both safe and effective for use in each proposed indication.
+SenlangBio may not commercialize, market, promote or sell any product candidate without obtaining marketing approval from the NMPA, and it may never receive such approvals.
+It is impossible to predict accurately when or if any of SenlangBio's product candidates will prove effective or safe in humans and will receive regulatory approval.
+Before obtaining marketing approval from regulatory authorities for the commercial sale of any of SenlangBio's product candidates, SenlangBio must demonstrate through lengthy, complex and expensive preclinical studies and clinical trials that its product candidates are both safe and effective for use in each proposed indication.
 Clinical trials are expensive, difficult to design and implement, can take many years to complete and are uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of clinical development.

-We may experience numerous unforeseen events prior to, during or as a result of clinical trials that could delay or prevent our ability to receive marketing approval or commercialize any of our product candidates, including:
+SenlangBio may experience numerous unforeseen events prior to, during or as a result of clinical trials that could delay or prevent its ability to receive marketing approval or commercialize any of its product candidates, including:

-- the NMPA may disagree as to the number, design or implementation of our clinical trials, or may not interpret the results from clinical trials as we do; - regulators may not authorize us or our investigators to commence a clinical trial or conduct a clinical trial at a prospective trial site; - we may not reach agreement on acceptable terms with prospective clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different clinical trial sites; - clinical trials of our product candidates may produce negative or inconclusive results; - we may decide, or regulators may require us, to conduct additional clinical trials or abandon product development programs; - the number of patients required for clinical trials of our product candidates may be larger than we anticipate, enrollment in these clinical trials may be slower than we anticipate, participants may drop out of these clinical trials at a higher rate than we anticipate or we may fail to recruit eligible patients to participate in a trial; - · our third-party contractors may fail to comply with regulatory requirements or meet their contractual obligations to us in a timely manner, or at all;
+- . the NMPA may disagree as to the number, design or implementation of SenlangBio's clinical trials, or may not interpret the results from clinical trials as it does; - regulators may not authorize SenlangBio or its investigators to commence a clinical trial or conduct a clinical trial at a prospective trial site; - SenlangBio may not reach agreement on acceptable terms with prospective clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different clinical trial sites; - clinical trials of SenlangBio's product candidates may produce negative or inconclusive results; - SenlangBio may decide, or regulators may require SenlangBio, to conduct additional clinical trials or abandon product development programs; - the number of patients required for clinical trials of SenlangBio's product candidates may be larger than SenlangBio anticipates, enrollment in these clinical trials may be slower than SenlangBio anticipates, participants may drop out of these clinical trials at a higher rate than SenlangBio anticipates, or SenlangBio may fail to recruit eligible patients to participate in a trial; - SenlangBio's third-party contractors may fail to comply with regulatory requirements or meet their contractual obligations to SenlangBio in a timely manner, or at all; - regulators may issue a clinical hold, or regulators may require that SenlangBio or its investigators suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or a finding that the participants are being exposed to unacceptable health risks; - the cost of clinical trials of SenlangBio's product candidates may be greater than it anticipates; - the NMPA may fail to approve SenlangBio's manufacturing processes or facilities;

-- regulators may issue a clinical hold, or regulators may require that we or our investigators suspend or terminate clinical research for various reasons, including noncompliance with regulatory requirements or a finding that the participants are being exposed to unacceptable health risks; - the cost of clinical trials of our product candidates may be greater than we anticipate; - the NMPA may fail to approve our manufacturing processes or facilities; - the supply or quality of our product candidates or other materials necessary to conduct clinical trials of our product candidates may be insufficient or inadequate; - our product candidates may have undesirable side effects or other unexpected characteristics, particularly given their novel, first-in-human application, causing us or our investigators, or regulators to suspend or terminate the clinical trials; and - the approval policies or regulations of the NMPA may significantly change in a manner rendering our clinical data insufficient for approval.
+- the supply or quality of SenlangBio's product candidates or other materials necessary to conduct clinical trials of its product candidates may be insufficient or inadequate: - SenlangBio's product candidates may have undesirable side effects or other unexpected characteristics, particularly given their novel, first-in-human application, causing SenlangBio or its investigators, or regulators to suspend or terminate the clinical trials; and - the approval policies or regulations of the NMPA may significantly change in a manner rendering SenlangBio's clinical data insufficient for approval.

-To the extent that the results of the trials are not satisfactory for the NMPA to approve our new drug application, the commercialization of our product candidates may be significantly delayed, or we may be required to expend significant additional resources, which may not be available to us, to conduct additional trials in support of potential approval of our product candidates.
+To the extent that the results of the trials are not satisfactory for the NMPA to approve SenlangBio's new drug application, the commercialization of SenlangBio's product candidates may be significantly delayed, or SenlangBio may be required to expend significant additional resources, which may not be available to SenlangBio, to conduct additional trials in support of potential approval of SenlangBio's product candidates.